 Intercampus exchange students will register and pay all fees at the Santa Cruz campus.
+Use MyUCSC to enroll in courses offered by UCSC.
 Students must also contact the Registrar's Office on the host campus for course enrollment instruction.
 Since all campuses have advance enrollment, students will need to enroll in classes before the term begins on the host campus.